- Jonathan W Friedberg, MD

-Thyroid lymphomas are nearly always of the non-Hodgkin type, as Hodgkin lymphoma of the thyroid is exceedingly rare .
-Only about 2 percent of extranodal lymphomas arise within the thyroid gland, and lymphomas represent no more than 2 percent of all malignant thyroid tumors .
-In a Danish epidemiologic survey, the annual incidence rate was estimated to be 2.1 per million persons, with a four to one female predominance .
+Thyroid lymphomas are nearly always of the non-Hodgkin type as Hodgkin lymphoma of the thyroid is exceedingly rare .
+Only approximately 2 percent of extranodal lymphomas arise within the thyroid gland, and lymphomas represent no more than 2 percent of all malignant thyroid tumors .
+In a Danish epidemiologic survey, the annual incidence rate was estimated to be 2.1 per million persons, with a 4:1 female predominance .
 Most other retrospective series have confirmed this markedly higher frequency of thyroid lymphoma in women [4-7].
 The mean and median ages at diagnosis are between 65 and 75 years [3-7].

 Lymphoma may also occur more commonly after iodine supplementation .
 There appears to be no clear association between exposure to ionizing radiation and lymphoma , although individual cases have been described.
 Chromosomal abnormalities are rare in thyroid lymphomas.